MHassaanQureshi/comforty-API/README.md

 ---

 ### Day 5: **Error Handling and Performance Testing**
-Day five was dedicated to ensuring the website’s functionality and reliability.
-Teams focused on:
+Day five was dedicated to ensuring the website’s functionality and reliability. focused on:
 - Identifying and resolving any bugs or errors in the code.
 - Testing API responses and handling edge cases to prevent application crashes.
 - Optimizing performance by implementing techniques such as lazy loading, caching, and code splitting.